Alimony (Maintenance): I’ve heard about the Illinois maintenance guidelines. Can the judge vary from them?

-Specific factors include the duration of the marriage, the income and property of each party, age, physical and emotional problems, and the standard of living established during the marriage.
+The factors in Illinois include the duration of the marriage, the income and property of each party, age, physical and emotional problems, and the standard of living established during the marriage.

-What is the most important factor in determining whether a spouse qualifies for maintenance?
+What are the most important factors in determining whether a spouse qualifies for maintenance?

-Generally, the length of the marriage and the disparity of the parties’ incomes.
+Our statute emphasizes two factors: the length of the marriage and the disparity of the parties’ incomes.
 Illinois law has a formula for determining the amount of maintenance, once it is determined one is entitled to alimony.
 The presumptive guidelines apply only if the court finds that a maintenance award is appropriate.
-Also, the guidelines presumptively apply only so long as the combined gross income is less than $500,000 and the payor has “no obligation to pay child support or maintenance or both from a prior relationship.”
+Also, there are two situations where the Illinois guidelines do not apply:

 How much maintenance will be awarded?

 - Take 33.3% of the payer’s net income and subtract 25% of the recipient’s net income.